-Baltra Island. – This island was a strategic point during the Second World War.
-It is the main airport for the Galapagos Islands where tourists and colonists arrive and depart.
-At the Arrival at Baltra Airport, our naturalist English speaking guide will assists you.
-Transfer to the yacht.
-Welcome and briefing.
+This particular island had great significance as a strategic location during the Second World War.
+Additionally, it functions as the main airport for the Galapagos Islands, where tourists and colonists frequently come and go.
+Upon arriving at Baltra Airport, a naturalist guide fluent in English will be available to provide assistance.
+Guests will then be transferred to the yacht, where they will receive a welcome and briefing.

 Later in the day, after lunch, visitors will disembark at Mosquera Island, located between North Seymour and Baltra.
 This island is a long, narrow stretch of white sand, rocks, and tide pools that was formed through geological uplift.
 Unlike the volcanically formed islands that have a conical shape, Mosquera has a flat appearance.
 The island is an excellent spot for snorkeling, beach strolls, and observing wildlife in a more peaceful environment compared to other more popular islands.
 This island is home to a significant population of sea lions and various shorebirds.
 Guests will receive a briefing and dinner on board the yacht.